HybirdCorp/creme_crm/doc/en/Tutorial - Code a module.rst

 inject the URL in the template context of your page.

-**Dependencies** : when a brick is reloaded, there are often other bricks to reload in order to keep the page consistent (eg: when we add a product line in an invoice, we reload the total brick too).
+**Dependencies** : when a brick is reloaded, there are often other bricks to reload in order to keep the page consistent (e.g. when we add a product line in an invoice, we reload the total brick too).
 Creme uses a dependencies system, which is easy to use by developers, and which give good results.
 Each brick declares a list of dependencies.
 When a brick must be reloaded, all bricks in the page are inspected, and all briks which have at least one dependence in common are reloaded too.
-Most of the time, the dependencies are given as a list of model (eg: Contact, Organisation) ; these models the ones containing the data displayed by the brick.
+Most of the time, the dependencies are given as a list of model (e.g. Contact, Organisation) ; these models the ones containing the data displayed by the brick.
 But in some more complex use cases it's possible to generate more clever dependencies.